Nag-Nad/Data-Analysis-Projects/README.md

 - 📊 **4) Multi-formatted File Data Analysis**
 Collected and cleaned data from multiple files in different formats, then explored patterns using visualizations.
 Focused on making the data easier to understand and comparing results across sources.

+- 🧾 **5) Mint Classics Inventory & Sales Analysis (SQL)**
+Performed SQL-based analysis on the Mint Classics sample database to assess product demand, warehouse efficiency, and revenue distribution.
+Developed insights to support business decisions like warehouse consolidation and inventory optimization using MySQL queries and EER modeling.

 More projects will be added regularly!